MSD-LASSO/FeasibilityStudies/README.txt

-This repository is meant to store programs that created for feasibility studies.
+This repository is meant for programs that are created for feasibility studies.